JuliaByl/ms1-niclas-metal-workers/README.md

 ## Why am I making this?

-Niclas Metal Workers is, while built for a fictional company in north Dublin, based on real requests from my dad, who has a very outdated website with code that doesn't work like it used to.
+Niclas Metalworkers is, while built for a fictional company in north Dublin, based on real preferences from my father, who currently has a company website he is not satisfied with.
 In short: it doesn't mirror his company's professionalism and needs an update.
 You can find a link to his current website [here](http://plat-niclas.com/).
 Please note that permission has been given to share his website in the README.